aki-nishimura/performant-statistical-computing/_pages/about.md

 permalink: /about/
 redirect_from:
   - /
-title: "Performant Statistical Computing and Algo-ware Development"
+title: "Performant Statistical Computing and Algo-ware Development (Biostatistics 140.850)"
 ---

 Computational statistics plays a central role in extracting meaningful insights from increasingly large and complex data in modern applications.